Verizon Participates in the TRUSTe Privacy Program[ more ]

 We also may provide third-party advertisers with geographic or demographic information that allows them to tailor their ads.
 This information does not identify you individually.

 Verizon also helps advertisers better reach our wireline and wireless Internet access customers using the postal address we have for you; certain information about your Verizon products and services-- such as device type and broadband service features; and demographic and interest information provided to us by other companies-- such as gender, age-range, sports fan, frequent diner or pet owner.
 This information is used to predict whether you fit within an audience an advertiser is trying to reach.
+In addition, using an anonymous, unique identifier we create when you register on our websites, we may allow an advertiser to use information they have about your visits to websites on a desktop computer to deliver marketing messages to mobile devices on our network.
 We do not share outside of Verizon any information that identifies you personally as part of these programs.
 You have a choice about participating in the separate Verizon and Verizon Wireless programs.

 Verizon websites and services may include social network or other third-party plug-ins and widgets that may provide information to their associated social networks or third-parties about your interactions with Verizon page you visit or services you use, even if you do not click on or otherwise interact with the plug-in or widget.
 More information is available here.

 You have choices about how Verizon shares and uses information.

 Customer Proprietary Network Information (CPNI):